foundriesio/docs/source/user-guide/custom-ci/custom-ci-for-apps.rst

 1. Pins images referenced from the App compose file.

     a) If an image is already pinned (digest, a reference with sha256 hash) it does nothing.
-    b) If an image is referred by a tag it tries to get the image digest — a reference with sha256 hash.
-If it fails to obtain an image digest then the utility exists with an error.
+    b) If an image is referred by a tag it tries to get the image digest—a reference with sha256 hash.
+       If it fails to obtain an image digest, the utility exists with an error.
-    c) If an image reference has not tag nor hash it checks if it's specified via ``--pinned-images`` input parameter.
-If no digest reference is found in ``pinned-images`` the utility exists with an error.
+    c) If an image reference has no tag or hash, it checks if the digest is specified via the ``--pinned-images`` parameter.
+       If not found, the utility exists with an error.

 2. Creates the compose App container image.

-    a) Creates an archive (``tgz``) that contains the App compose file and its supplementary files.
+    a) Creates an archive (``tgz``) containing the App compose file and any supplementary files.
-    b) Creates a container image manifest referring to the App archive as an image layer/blob.
+    b) Creates a container image manifest referencing the App archive as an image layer/blob.

 3. Pushes the App container image to the `FoundriesFactory Registry`_.

-The utility outputs the built and pushed App image digest to the file specified via ``-d`` input parameter.
+The utility outputs the built and pushed App image digest to the file specified via ``-d``.
-Then the published App can be referenced with a hashed URI — ``hub.foundries.io/<factory>/<app-name>@sha256:<hash>``.
+The published App can now be referenced with a hashed URI — ``hub.foundries.io/<factory>/<app-name>@sha256:<hash>``.

 Once the App is successfully built and pushed to the registry, a new Target referring to it can be created.
-To do so the Fioctl® command ``fioctl targets add`` should be used.
+Use the Fioctl® command ``fioctl targets add`` to do so.

-Check The Workflow Result
+Check the Workflow Result
 -------------------------

-Use ``fioctl targets list`` and ``fioctl targets show`` commands to check whether the new Targets are registered in the FoundriesFactory OTA service and whether their content is correct.
+Use ``fioctl targets list`` and ``fioctl targets show`` to check whether the new Targets are registered in the FoundriesFactory OTA service, and whether their content is correct.

 .. note::